-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List.".
 For more information, please see Chapter 9.

-Section 3.2 There are 5 "cost sharing tiers" for drugs on the Drug List
+Section 3.2 There are 5 "cost sharing tiers" for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of five cost sharing tiers.
+Every drug on the plan's "Drug List" is in one of 5 cost sharing tiers.
 In general, the higher the cost sharing tier, the higher your cost for the drug:

-- Cost-sharing Tier 1 includes preferred generic drugs and Select Insulins.
+Cost-sharing Tier 1 includes preferred generic drugs.
 This is the lowest tier.
-You do not have a copay for drugs in this tier. - Cost-sharing Tier 2 includes generic drugs. - Cost-sharing Tier 3 includes preferred brand-name drugs and Select Insulins. - Cost-sharing Tier 4 includes non-preferred brand-name drugs and Select Insulins.
+You do not have a copay for drugs in this tier.

+Cost-sharing Tier 2 includes generic drugs.

+Cost-sharing Tier 3 includes preferred brand-name drugs.

+Cost-sharing Tier 4 includes non-preferred drugs.

-• Cost-sharing Tier 5 includes specialty drugs.
+Cost-sharing Tier 5 includes specialty drugs.
 This is the highest tier.
 Drugs in this category are generally more expensive and cost you more at the pharmacy.

-To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost sharing tier your drug is in, look it up in the plan's "Drug List."